becoming sanktuaree

 Throughout Becoming Sanktuaree, we will offer community-held space(s) of encounter, inquiry, and creation; inviting participants into practice, dialogue and feasting, while cultivating our capacities to listen, be present with what is, build relationship, and play with what pulses below, between and around our bodies.

-Guest-hosts from around the world will join us, not as ‘experts’ or even ‘teachers’ (although learning is inevitable), but ordinary humans… courting and walking with us, at the hem of an always unfolding miracle.
+Guest-hosts from around the world will join us, not as ‘experts’ or even ‘teachers’ (although learning is inevitable), but ordinary humans, courting us… at the hem of an always unfolding miracle.

 See below for who’s involved, timeline, where we will gather, and more.